THURSDAY JANUARY 31, 2019

 Our Literacy Committee will be implementing a multi-faceted Literacy Program to support our students in preparation for the OSSLT.

 We are running an After School Literacy Program (ASLP) for students who require extra support and preparation for the OSSLT.
-Directly below is the information from last school year's ASLP, for your reference.
-We will update as dates approach.
+Directly below is the information for this school year's ASLP, for your reference.
 The ASLP will run on from 2:30 to 3:30 pm Tuesday and Thursday nights on the following dates:

-A registration form for this optional program can be downloaded here: Literacy Test Prep registration form2018.pdf.
+A registration form for this optional program can be downloaded here: Literacy Test Preparation 2019.pdf

 As well, to familiarize themselves with the format of the OSSLT, all grade 10 students will review the intricacies of the OSSLT in early March during a Mini Mock Literacy Test.
 Grade 10 classes will also be reviewing the format of the OSSLT and practicing implicit reading questions.
 The presentation used can be viewed by clicking here.
 As well, a video describing the use of the question and answer booklets can be viewed by clicking here.